precice/precice.github.io/pages/community/community-contribute-to-precice.md

   markdownlint .
   ```

 We automate many of these checks with [GitHub actions](https://github.com/features/actions), which you will see running at the bottom of each pull request.
 To avoid pushing and waiting for the actions to run while you develop, you can alternatively install [act](https://github.com/nektos/act) to execute all or specific workflows locally, running `act` or `act -j <job_name>`.
-It requires [Docker](https://www.docker.com/) and you can simply get the latest binary from the [act releases](https://github.com/nektos/act/releases/latest).
+It requires [Docker](https://www.docker.com/) and you can get the latest binary from the [act releases](https://github.com/nektos/act/releases/latest).
 </details>

 ## Sharing a simulation case